valdroz/vscript/README.md

 ## Extending to meet your needs

 Vscript allows defining custom functions to meet your needs.
-Simplified example of adding one customer function is shown here:
+Simplified example of adding one custom function is shown here:

 ```java
 import org.valdroz.vscript.*;